Juvenile Proceedings

 Probation Assessments and Pre-Filing Diversion

-In anticipation of a probation interview, attorneys at Nolan Barton Olmos & Luciano will craft a plan to rectify the minor's behavior and address public safety concerns through education, appropriate disciplinary action and other measures that demonstrate the youth's rehabilitation, such as treatment or participation in prosocial activities.
+In anticipation of a probation interview, attorneys at Nolan Barton Olmos & Luciano will craft a plan to rectify the minor's behavior and address public safety concerns through education, appropriate disciplinary action and other measures that demonstrate the youth's rehabilitation, such as treatment, participation in prosocial activities, and payment of restitution.

 Juvenile Delinquency Proceedings

-If the District Attorney's office does not offer pre-filing diversion and instead chooses to file a petition in juvenile court, the minor and the minor's parents or guardians will receive a notice requiring the minor to appear in court.
+If pre-filing diversion is not offered and the District Attorney chooses to file a petition in juvenile court, the minor and the minor's parents or guardians will receive a notice requiring the minor to appear in court.
 (Welfare and Institutions Code section 602.)
 After a petition is filed, the court may order the probation department to make recommendations as to a minor's suitability and amenability to supervision and treatment.
 Attorneys at Nolan Barton Olmos & Luciano will help the minor and the minor’s parents prepare for the probation interview, we will appear in court with the minor and we will advocate for the minor’s interests and rights.
-We review charges and evidence against the minor, evaluate the merits of the case and make evidenced-based recommendations that produce favorable outcomes in court, while also reducing the likelihood of recidivism.
+We will review charges and evidence against the minor, evaluate the merits of the case and make evidence-based recommendations likely to produce favorable outcomes in court, while also reducing the likelihood of recidivism.
 Attorneys may file pretrial motions and, if necessary, represent the minor in a court trial, as a minor is not entitled to a jury trial.
 Alternatively, attorneys may negotiate a resolution involving some level of supervision or probation that will eventually lead to a dismissal of the petition.

 Types of Juvenile Supervision and Probation